 Women are 7x more likely to use poison than men.

-When women kill, their targets tend to be those they know.
+When women murder, their targets tend to be those they know.

 Tend & Befriend - a woman's primary goal is to keep her offspring and others safe, even if it means not fighting.
+They default to defense.
 Females also tend to form connections with one another in dangerous situations, though that doesn't necessarily mean they're friends.
 It's more like banding together to survive.

 Women in areas of poverty where the family construct is weak are more likely to be aggressive over things that could improve their circumstances.